conradakunga/Blog/_posts/2025-10-11-getting-the-system-directory-in-c-net.md

     - .NETs
 ---

-After installing the operating system, the various files, libraries and executables are stored in what is called the [system directory](https://www.sciencedirect.com/topics/computer-science/system-directory).
+After installing an [operating system](https://www.ibm.com/think/topics/operating-systems) on your device, the various files, libraries and executables are stored in what is called the [system directory](https://www.sciencedirect.com/topics/computer-science/system-directory).

 In [Windows](https://www.microsoft.com/en-us/windows), it is usually `C:\Windows\System32`

-But not always!
+But **not always**!
 The user can decide to install it to any other drive, perhaps `D:` or `E:`

 Further, this has (historically) been different depending on the flavour and version of the operating system.